SharpeRAD/Cake.AWS.EC2/README.md

+## TroubleShooting

+* Please be aware of the breaking changes that occurred with the release of [Cake v0.22.0](https://cakebuild.net/blog/2017/09/cake-v0.22.0-released), you will need to upgrade Cake in order to use Cake.AWS.EC2 v0.2.0 or above.

 ## Plays well with

 If your EC2 instances are behind ELB load balancers its worth checking out [Cake.AWS.ElasticLoadBalancing](https://github.com/SharpeRAD/Cake.AWS.ElasticLoadBalancing) or if your using Route53 as your DNS server check out [Cake.AWS.Route53](https://github.com/SharpeRAD/Cake.AWS.Route53).